ropensci/roweb3/content/blog/2023-06-01-troubleshooting-pandoc-problems-as-an-r-user/index.md

 There's an impressive list on the [Pandoc homepage](https://pandoc.org/). docx, gfm (GitHub flavored Markdown), HTML, RTF...

-In Quarto and R Markdown you are by default[^3] expected to be writing in "Pandoc's Markdown" which is a special flavor of Markdown.
+In Quarto and R Markdown you are by default expected to be writing in "Pandoc's Markdown" which is a special flavor of Markdown.

-[^3]: So many things to customize!
-    The format, the extensions (see below) of the format...

 ### Extension